khushidhir3/myproject/README.md

-# 📊 Automated Investment Insights
+# 📊 Automated Investment Insights Bot

 An interactive Python-based stock market insights application with a modern UI using PyQt5 and Matplotlib.
 Get real-time stock data, price trends, and investment recommendations!